ErnSur/ErnSur.github.io/content/post/upm-overview/index.md

 # My Solution ✔️

-I work at [Sayollo](https://www.sayollo.com/), where I develop a Unity SDK that enables developers to integrate eCommerce and add ads into the 3D space of their games.
-Because of it, I have some limitations in what I can do.
-For example, I need to distribute my package to authorized users only, so I need to narrow my options to closed-source ones.
+I worked at a company, where I was developing a Unity SDK that enabled developers to integrate eCommerce and add ads into the 3D space of their games.
+Because of it, I had some limitations in what I could do.
+For example, I had to distribute my package to authorized users only, so it narrowed my options to closed-source ones.
-I also can’t expect my users to go over an elaborate setup process on each system just to access my package, so I have to rule out the private repository and scoped registry options.
+I also couldn’t expect my users to go over an elaborate setup process on each system just to access my package, so I had to rule out the private repository and scoped registry options.
-This leaves me with tarballs.
-Unfortunately, this option also has some big problems for my use case.
+This leaved me with tarballs.
+Unfortunately, this option also had some big problems for my use case.

-My package has some dependencies, and one of them is also not distributed in UPM format.
-To allow my users to easily update this dependency by themselves using the asset store, I have to limit myself from modifying its content.
+My package had some dependencies, and one of them was also not distributed in UPM format.
+To allow my users to easily update this dependency by themselves using the asset store, I had to limit myself from modifying its content.
-The following reasons force me to still depend on Assets Packages, but what can I do to work with its disadvantages?
-I use the following design rules to allow my users to easily remove, relocate, and update my package.
+The following reasons forced me to still depend on Assets Packages, but what could I do to work with its disadvantages?
+I used the following design rules to allow my users to easily remove, relocate, and update my package.

 **Create a package that’s immutable by design**

 - Don’t require the user to modify package content.
 - Don’t modify package content in its lifetime.
 - Store package generated assets in a separate directory.
 - Don’t depend on absolute paths to your package.

 This way, when the user wants to update the old package folder, it can be deleted without worrying about lost content.
 They can also move the package folder if they don’t want to clutter their root directory.